How Writing Fanfiction Laid the Foundation for My Creative Journey

 Exploring Liberation and Identity

 As a gay writer, fanfiction gave me a space to explore identities and relationships that weren’t always visible in mainstream media.
-It was freeing to craft narratives where queer joy and love were celebrated without centring on trauma or coming-out stories.
+It was freeing to craft narratives where queer joy and love were celebrated without centring on trauma or coming-out stories (though there were always some of those themes present, of course).

-• Shipping Characters and Pairings: The thrill of pairing characters and imagining new dynamics felt like creating endless possibilities for connection and growth.
+- Shipping Characters and Pairings: Pairing up characters and imagining their dynamics helped me explore relationships in a way that felt both fun and meaningful.
 Shipping relationships allowed me to embrace creativity while exploring emotional depth and what makes a partnership compelling.
-It often felt like a quest to see what two (or three—lol) characters connected on and what aspects of their personality would create friction.
+I loved figuring out what made two (or three—lol) characters click, and what aspects of their personality would create friction.

 Building Emotional Depth

-Fanfiction often focuses on relationships and emotions, whether it’s exploring unspoken feelings or imagining alternate endings.
+Fanfiction thrives on emotion.
+Whether it’s slow-burn romance, heart-wrenching angst, or feel-good fluff, it’s all about making readers feel something.
 I explored different mental health issues based on what I knew about them at the time.
 And because the world/context was already established, I could often just focus on the plot.
 I also learnt how to balance angst and resolution.
 Stories need tension to keep the reader interested, but they also need hope.
 Writing with emotional depth has now become a hallmark of my writing today.

 Learning to Write for an Audience

-• Understanding what resonates with readers: I could see which scenes or dynamics readers loved (gosh, humans really do love drama).
+- Understanding what resonates with readers: I could see which scenes or dynamics readers loved (spoiler: it’s drama).

-Understanding my audience’s expectations while staying true to my vision has been invaluable as I’ve transitioned to original fiction.
+Understanding how to balance audience expectations with my own creative vision has been invaluable as I transitioned to original fiction.

 Experimenting Without Fear

-Fanfiction is a playground for creativity.
-There’s no pressure to reinvent the wheel, which freed me to:
+Fanfiction is like a giant creative sandbox.
+There’s no pressure to reinvent the wheel, which means you can:

 This freedom allowed me to refine my voice and pinpoint my strengths as a writer.